 In 2001 Rabbi Haim Ovadia became the Rabbi in Kahal Joseph in Westwood in Los Angeles, CA where after succeeding Rabbis Benzaquen and Rabbi Hillel Benchimol respectively, he continued their work in successfully increasing the awareness of Sephardim– mostly from Iraq, Israel and the Far East to bring them closer to their rich, ancient heritage.

 During this time Rabbi Ovadia continued to further his studies, earning a Masters Degree from UCLA in Hebrew literature in 2004 and is currently pursuing a doctorate at Jewish Studies at Spertus College (Chicago).
 In addition Haim Ovadia has taught at the American Jewish University (formerly the University of Judaism) and currently teaches Rabbinic studies at the Academy of Jewish Religion (AJR).

-Rabbi Ovadia served as the Rabbi at Kahal Joseph for six years before joining the Magen David of Beverly Hills (founded by the late Joe Fallas) in September 2008 where he served as its Rabbi.
-He is now in Brooklyn, NY serving as rabbi of Mikdash Eliahu, a synagogue in the Syrian Jewish community.
+Rabbi Ovadia served as the Rabbi at Kahal Joseph for six years before joining the Magen David of Beverly Hills (founded by Joe Fallas) in September 2008 where he served as its Rabbi.
+He is now in Rockville, MD serving as rabbi of Magen David Sephardic Congregation.